 Delay Taking SS Income Benefits

-One of the biggest factors in maximizing your Social Security benefit is when you begin taking them.
+One of the biggest factors in maximizing your Social Security benefits is when you begin taking them.
 While you can take Social Security as early as age 62, doing so will reduce your benefits significantly.
-Waiting to take them at around age 67 means you will collect 100% of your benefit.
+Waiting to take them at around age 67 means you will collect 100 percent of your benefit.

 If it’s possible that you can delay taking them until age 70, you will increase your monthly benefit considerably in doing so.

 While women may face higher healthcare costs than men someday, there’s ample time to do something about it if you focus on this at least 10 to 15 years before you stop working.

 Note: Benefit information and other statistics in this article are based on 2019 data.
 For the most current information, visit the Social Security Administration website.